 7. Links to third parties sites & services

 7.1 Medipass may contain links to third party information and products.
 Such content and links are not owned, operated or maintained by Medipass, nor are they affiliated or associated with Medipass in any way, unless indicated on the external site.

 Example of a link to a third party site is a website link that a provider has included in their directory listing.

-If you decide to access any of the third party services or websites advertised or linked, you do so entirely at your own risk and, as far as lawfully possible, Medipass accepts no liability or responsibility for the actions or omissions of Users of the platform or linked sites in relation to the content contained therein.
+7.3 If you decide to access any of the third party services or websites advertised or linked, you do so entirely at your own risk and, as far as lawfully possible, Medipass accepts no liability or responsibility for your actions or omissions or linked sites in relation to the content contained therein.

 Copyright in all content contained on this Service, including but not limited to text, drawings, photographs and page layout, subsists under, and is protected by, the Australian Copyright Act 1968 (Cth) and international copyright laws and, unless stated otherwise, is owned by Medipass or used by Medipass under licence.

 Practitioners grant Medipass permissions to use Practitioner’s name and logo in its marketing materials and at Medipass’ absolute discretion, including but not limited to use on Medipass’ platform, in customer listings such as publishing details of Providers that use the Service in any format (including searches and maps), in interviews and in press releases.

 12.1 The information, software, products, and services included in or available through Medipass may include inaccuracies or typographical errors.